 Lorenzo left town the following morning, driven along by taunts and things thrown at him.
 Once across the border, he turned and confronted the mob.
 They would be damned, he warned them, if they did not renounce their wicked ways.
 The town eventually sank into ruin with only the house of the man who protected Lorenzo left standing.

 Over the years Lorenzo’s fame grew.
 In 1804, he married and his wife, Peggy, accompanied him enthusiastically on his trips.
-They would travel to England for a preaching tour together, though occasionally he shipped her off to stay with friends if the schedule was too busy.
+They would travel to England for a preaching tour together, though occasionally he shipped her off to stay with friends if his busy schedule wouldn’t allow.

 Lorenzo sometimes preached more than once a day, in one year racking up 500 to 800 sermons.
 He was continuously haunted by dreams and visions, and almost nothing he thought or saw went unrecorded.
 He would eventually publish his autobiography and Peggy would publish hers.
 Sales rocketed, and by the end of his life Lorenzo had put aside a comfortable savings.